Upcoming webinars

 Supporting siblings and the sibling relationship when a child is autistic or has a learning disability

-Dr Louise Rixon and Julie Tattersfield will draw on research findings and personal experiences to discuss the sibling relationship when one child is autistic or has a learning disability and what we can do to support siblings and their relationships.
+Dr Louise Rixon and Julie Tattersfield draw on research findings and personal experiences to discuss the sibling relationship when one child is autistic or has a learning disability and what we can do to support siblings and their relationships.

 Understanding neurodiversity in communication and social abilities in children with intellectual disabilities